VincentVanlaer/mesa-school-labs/content/friday/_index.md

 # Asteroseismology in MESA

 In this series of labs, we will familiarise ourselves with `GYRE` --- a tool for computing the normal-mode frequencies of spherical stars.
+We have also prepared a brief primer on asteroseismology [here](img/index.pdf).

 {{< cards >}}
  {{< card link="lab-1" title="Lab 1: Installing and using GYRE" >}}